ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ```
 That's quite a handful, eh?
 Let's walk through it.

-[The first thing that we do](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L2), is clear the [`question`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L138) property.
+[The first thing that we do](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-02-swift-L3), is clear the [`question`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L138) property.
 It will only hold the question *after* it has been accepted by the Peripheral.

 ##### That Intricate `if... {}` Statement

 Let's go through it, line-by-line:

+First, we unwrap and cast the [`_peerInstance`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_internal.swift#L180) property to a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) instance:

 [`let peripheral = _peerInstance as?
 CBPeripheral`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-02-swift-L4)

-Next, we unwrap and cast the [`_peerInstance`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_internal.swift#L180) property to a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) instance.

-[`let service = peripheral.services?[_static_ITCB_SDK_8BallServiceUUID.uuidString]`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L5)

-Next, we use one of those constrained Array extensions that we mentioned earlier, to get the "Magic 8-Ball" Service from the Peripheral.
+Next, we use one of those constrained Array extensions that we mentioned earlier, to get the "Magic 8-Ball" Service from the Peripheral:

-[`let answerCharacteristic = service.characteristics?[_static_ITCB_SDK_8BallService_Answer_UUID.uuidString]`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L7)
+[`let service = peripheral.services?[_static_ITCB_SDK_8BallServiceUUID.uuidString]`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-02-swift-L5)

-And lastly, we do the same for the "answer" Characteristic.
+And lastly, we do the same for the "answer" Characteristic:

+[`let answerCharacteristic = service.characteristics?[_static_ITCB_SDK_8BallService_Answer_UUID.uuidString]`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-02-swift-L6)

 ##### We Need to Set Our Own Timeout